mfranz13/pyorps/README.md

 You can select the backend via the `graph_api` parameter in `PathFinder`.
 Each backend exposes a unified interface for shortest path computation, supporting:

+- **Δ-stepping**: Parallel path-finding algorithm - highest performance on multicore CPUs
-- **Dijkstra** (default): Robust and efficient.
+- **Dijkstra**: Robust and efficient.
 - **A***: Heuristic-based, faster for spatial graphs with good heuristics.
 - **Bellman-Ford**: Handles negative weights (where supported).
 - **Bidirectional Dijkstra**: Available in some backends for further speedup.

 ## Documentation

-The documentation for PYORPS, including detailed explanations and usage instructions, can be found on https://pyorps.readthedocs.io.
+The documentation for **PYORPS**, including detailed explanations and usage instructions, can be found on https://pyorps.readthedocs.io.
-Examples demonstrating the functionality of PYORPS, along with practical use cases, are included as jupyter notebooks in the [examples directory](https://github.com/marhofmann/pyorps/blob/master/examples).
+Examples demonstrating the functionality of **PYORPS**, along with practical use cases, are included as jupyter notebooks in the [examples directory](https://github.com/marhofmann/pyorps/blob/master/examples).

 ## Contributing

 Contributions are welcome!
-If you want to contribute, please check out the [PYORPS contribution guidelines](https://github.com/marhofmann/pyorps/blob/master/CONTRIBUTING.md).
+If you want to contribute, please check out the [**PYORPS** contribution guidelines](https://github.com/marhofmann/pyorps/blob/master/CONTRIBUTING.md).

 ## License